Piecewise deterministic sampling with splitting schemes: Numerical experiments

 \subsection{Image deconvolution using a total variation prior}

-In this section we test Algorithm \ref{alg:Metropolis_DBD_ZZS} on an imaging inverse problem, which we solve with a Bayesian approach.
-In the following we shall refer to an image either as a $N\times N$ matrix or as a vector of length $N^2$, which is obtained by placing each column of the matrix below the previous one.
-We set $d=N^2$.
+In this section we test the unadjusted ZZS (Algorithm \ref{alg:splitting_DBD_ZZS}) on an imaging inverse problem, which we solve with a Bayesian approach.
+In the following we shall refer to an image either as a $N\times N$ matrix or as a vector of length $d=N^2$, which is obtained by placing each column of the matrix below the previous one.
 In both cases each entry corresponds to a pixel.
 Now denote as $x\in \R^d$ the image we are interested in estimating and $y\in \R^d$ the observation.
 The observation is related to $x$ via the statistical model

 where $A$ is a $d\times d$-dimensional matrix which may be degenerate and ill-conditioned and $\xi$ a $d$-dimensional Gaussian random variable with mean zero and variance $\sigma^2 I_d$.
 The forward problem we consider is given by a blurring operator, i.e. $A$ acts by a discrete convolution with a kernel $h$.
-In our examples $h$ will be a uniform blur operator with blur length either $9$ or $25$.
-The likelihood of $y$ given $x$ is given by
+In our examples $h$ will be a uniform blur operator with blur length $9$.
+The \emph{likelihood} of $y$ given $x$ is

-In the Bayesian approach one then has to place a prior distribution on $x.$ Here we choose the total variation prior: